 To be effective a committee needs clear roles, duties/responsibilities and leadership.
 Every group should have someone appointed into the following roles:

-- Chair – the figurehead for the group, represents the group on an official basis, the person who unites the committee and who has an overview of all activity within the committee
+- Chair – the figurehead for the group, represents the group on an official basis, the person who unites the committee and who has an overview of all activity within the committee.
+Find out more about the role of the chair.

 - Treasurer – looks after everything financial to do with the group